Shop Subscribe

 Tips for Modeling Good Character

 Be a role model.
 Children imitate the adults in their lives.
-Take time to reflect on your words and actions to make sure you are portraying the character traits you want your students to develop.
+Take time to reflect on your words and actions to ensure you portray the character traits you want your students to develop.

 Give them breathing room.
 Children—and adults— develop character when they experience things first-hand.
-When appropriate, take a step back and allow a student to solve his/her own disagreements with friends, make and fix his/her own mistakes, and deal with other real-life situations.
+When appropriate, take a step back and allow students to solve their disagreements with friends, make and fix their own mistakes, and deal with other real-life situations.

 Offer Praise.
-Notice when students exhibit positive character behavior such as sharing toys, keeping their space clean, or holding the door open for someone who needs help.
-Praise them for showing generosity, responsibility, or caring.
+Notice when students exhibit positive character behavior, such as sharing toys, keeping their space clean, or holding the door open for someone who needs help.
+Praise them for showing generosity, responsibility, and caring.

 Clear consequences should be communicated.
-All choices (positive or negative) have consequences.
-In order for these to be effective, they should be consistent and clearly understood by the students.
+All choices, positive or negative, have consequences.
+For these to be effective, they should be consistent and clearly understood by the students.
 Immediate consequences work best to reinforce positive behavior and deter negative behavior.

 Character Building Activities

 A direct way to incorporate discussion around building character is through classroom activities.
-This can help students in elementary, middle, and high school develop and examine positive character traits.
-Start the conversation and get students involved in activities that encourage the development of good character.
+This can help elementary, middle, and high school students develop and examine positive character traits.
+Start the conversation and get students involved in activities that encourage good character development.

 Shop Character Education Products